MikeAchoy/MikeAchoy/README.md

 # 👋 Hi, I'm Miguel!

 💻 I'm an aspiring engineer with a passion for tech and a constant drive to learn and improve.
-🎓 Studying Computer Engineering at Texas A&M International University.
+🎓 Computer Engineering at Graduate.
-🔧 Currently learning and working on backend system design, implementation, and integrating AI into projects!
+🔧 Currently learning and working on backend system design, and integrating AI/ML into projects!
 🌱 Always learning, and growing.
 📫 How to reach me: miguel.andres.achoy@gmail.com